 When Do You Need to Get a Separate Business Address

-There are some cases you’ll absolutely need to find a separate business address.
+There are some cases where you’ll need to find a separate business address (taxes, bank accounts, etc.).
 Here are the reasons you’ll need to find another option.

 You Have an LLC, Corporation, or Partnership

 Most of the mail for your business must be sent to a physical street address.
-This is especially true if your business is forming an LLC, corporation, or partnership.
+This is true if your business is forming an LLC, corporation, or partnership.
 The address must also be valid in the state in which you formed your company.

 You Run a Remote Business

 You're a free soul un-attached to one single location.
-Sadly, you’ll still need a permanent address to do a lot of your business and there are solutions, such as a virtual mailbox, that can help you live your best life.
+However, you’ll still need a permanent address to do a lot of your business, but there are solutions, such as a virtual mailbox, that can help you live your best life.

-What Are My Options for Getting a Business Address
+What Are Your Options For Getting a Business Address

-Once you know exactly what your business needs, it’s time to find the kind of address that will benefit your business the most.
+Once you know what your business needs, it’s time to find the kind of address that will benefit your business the most.
 Here are some of the best business address options available.

 1. Home Address

-A home address is where you personally live.
-This is the go-to option for many small businesses and startups.
-According to 2017 data from the Small Business Administration 60% of companies without paid employees operate out of the home, and it is therefore the obvious choice for them.
+A home address is where you reside or live at.
+This is the go-to option for many small businesses and startups, according to 2021 data from the Small Business Administration.

 The Pros of a Home Address

-The biggest advantages of using a home address include the ability to easily receive important mail and packages, no commute, convenient, and free!
+The biggest advantages of using a home address include the ability to receive important mail and packages, no commute, convenience, and it’s free!